Rules, Regulations & Policies

 5.2 In order to participate in the Regatta, a Qualified Club shall comply with all of the following:

-5.2.1 Submit all entries on-line, not later than the date outlined in the Registration Dates & Deadlines Chapter of this website.
+5.2.1 Submit all entries on-line, not later than the date outlined in the Registration System.
 Entries will not be accepted if submitted by phone, e-mail or facsimile.
-Boating lineups can be changed online no later than the date listed on the Registration Dates & Deadlines chapter of this website.
+Boating lineups can be changed online no later than the date listed on the Registration System.

-5.2.4 It is the responsibility of each Qualified Club to ensure that they carry a zero balance of any monies owing not only towards the current years regatta, but, from any previous years regatta.
-All and any outstanding balances from previous years and/or Fees, Fines and Penalties associated with that Club become the responsibility and ownership of that associated Club as signed by a Club Official in accordance to Schedule A.
+5.2.3 It is the responsibility of each Qualified Club to ensure that they carry a zero balance of any monies owing not only towards the current years regatta, but, from any previous years regatta.
+All and any outstanding balances from previous years and/or Fees, Fines and Penalties associated with that Club become the responsibility and ownership of that associated Club.

 6.1 Only those individuals who meet the definition of Competitor as herein defined and whose names appear on the Club Eligibility Roster of his/her Qualified Club may compete in a Club Event.
-Please visit the National Team Members / Restricted Athlete definition as listed on this website.
+Please visit the Restricted Athlete definition as listed on this website.

-A rower or coxswain shall be defined as an Under 17 competitor until the 31st of December of the year in which he or she reaches the age of 16.
-After that date, the athlete shall be classified as a Junior athlete.
+A rower or coxswain may compete as an Under 17 competitor until the 31st of December of the year in which they reach the age of 16.

-A rower or coxswain who is no longer an Under 17 competitor shall be classified as a Junior competitor until the 31st of December of the year in which he or she reaches the age of 18.
-After that date the athlete shall be classified as an Under 23 athlete.
+A rower or coxswain may compete as an Under 19 competitor until the 31st of December of the year in which they reach the age of 18.

-A rower and coxswain who is no longer an Under 19 athlete shall be classified as Under 23 until the 31st of December of the year in which he or she reaches the age of 22.
-After that date, the athlete shall be classified as Senior.
+A rower or coxswain may compete as an Under 23 competitor until the 31st of December of the year in which they reach the age of 22.

-A rower may compete as a Master from the beginning of the year in which he or she reaches 21.
+A rower may compete as a Master from the beginning of the year during which they attain the age of 21.